 *randomize: all

-You SUCK!
+You STINK!

 Go AWAY!

 You couldn’t beat YOURSELF in a fight!

 ▶Run

 Randomizing Every Time

 Once a user activates a *randomize keyword, the program remembers the randomized selection and will re-display it whenever the user passes that same *randomize again (i.e. if they press the back button or return to it via a *goto keyword, they will see the same randomized thing they saw the first time).
 This makes sense, since a lot of the time you don't want the user to realize they're being shown random content.